Back row left to right: Angela Gattung, Grant Barnes, Brian Blake (former trustee), Leigh Auton and Dennis Kirkwood

 Sandra has over 20 years of experience in executive leadership roles with iconic New Zealand brands specialising in marketing strategy, digital transformation and organisational expansion.
 She currently sits on the Board of APAC Advisory Board – CMO Council and formerly spent six years as a Board Member of the Problem Gambling Foundation.
 She is the CEO of the Middlemore Foundation for Health Innovation.

-Angela Gattung - Executive Officer and Education Programme Leader
+Angela Gattung - Chief Executive Officer

 Jan Piahana - Whaanau Engagement Facilitator